Fan Guide : Best Time to Visit Tokyo Disney Resort Japan

 So… what’s really the best month to visit Tokyo Disney Resort?

-To make it easier to choose, here’s a quick guide based on what you want most:
+To make things easier, here’s a quick guide depending on what matters most to you:

 If you want the best weather → April–May